 Every step of a food item’s life produces carbon.
 But a good place to start is at the end of the consumption process, with food waste.
 Americans waste approximately 40% of the food we produce each year.

-About one-third of the world’s annual food production goes uneaten every year.
-Americans waste $218 billion dollars’ worth of food every year — about 400 pounds per person, approximately $660 each.
+Over one-third of available food in the U.S. goes uneaten every year.
+Americans waste $218 billion worth of food every year.
+That’s about 400 pounds per person at a cost of approximately $660 each.
 Of course, the goal is not to eat more.
 The goal is to waste less so that we don’t have to produce as much.